| Title: | Modern Text Mining Framework for R |

 Creates Latent Dirichlet Allocation model.
 At the moment only 'WarpLDA' is implemented.
 WarpLDA, an LDA sampler which achieves both the best O(1) time complexity per token and the best O(K) scope of random access.
 Our empirical results in a wide range of testing conditions demonstrate that WarpLDA is consistently 5-15x faster than the state-of-the-art Metropolis-Hastings based LightLDA, and is comparable or faster than the sparsity aware F+LDA.

-LatentDirichletAllocation LDA
+LatentDirichletAllocation LDALatentDirichletAllocation LDA

-distribution of words for each topic.
+topic_word_distributiondistribution of words for each topic.
 Available after model fitting with

-model$fit_transform()
+model$fit_transform() method.

-unnormalized word counts for each topic-word entry.
+componentsunnormalized word counts for each topic-word entry.
 Available after model fitting with

-model$fit_transform()
+model$fit_transform() method.

 For usage details see Methods, Arguments and Examples sections.